tankh99/tp/docs/DeveloperGuide.md

 <puml src="diagrams/ReportFeedbackSequenceDiagram.puml" alt="Report Feedback Sequence Diagram" />

 **Implementation**
-1. `PatientFeedbackReport` - A model that contains information from both Patient and Appointments.
+1. `PatientFeedbackReport` - A model that contains information from both Patients and Appointments.
 It uses both data to determine which appointments to calculate the average from
-2. `PatientFeedbackReportList` - Contains a list of patinet feedback reports
+2. `PatientFeedbackReportList` - Contains a list of patient feedback reports
 3. `ReportFeedbackCommand` - Reports the average feedback score for a given date range
 4. `ReportFeedbackCommandParser`- Parses ReportFeedbackCommand accordingly
 5. `FeedbackScore` - Contains a nullable Integer field.
 If it is null, then there is no rating for the appointment yet